TobiasWrigstad/peps/summit-pitch.md

 We want to discuss a dynamically checked ownership model for Python and a "fearless" concurrency model that it enables.
 The ownership model is based on "regions" and "deep immutability" and allows existing Python data structures to be used in multi-threaded programs.

-The presentation will be based on the ideas presented in the PLDI'25 paper (link to be added) and prototyping work done on a fork of the CPyton interpreter.
+The presentation will be based on collaboration with the Faster CPython team at Microsoft and prototyping work done on a fork of the CPython interpreter.
+The initial design is documented in a research paper that is conditionally accepted to appear at the ACM PLDI'25 conference.
+[Note that the paper is not yet public, but will be available by the time of the Language Summit.]

 The aim of the presentation is to get feedback on the ideas, and to discuss the implications of the model for Python.
 Getting something like this into Python would be a big change, and we want to discuss this with the core developers.